Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 C:\nginx>start nginx

-On a Linux or Ubuntu machine, run this command to restart and run Nginx.
+On an Ubuntu machine, run this command to restart and run Nginx.

 sudo systemctl restart nginx